-Social networks have demonstrated in the last few years to be a powerful and flexible concept useful to represent and analyze data emerging form social interactions and social activities.
+Social networks have demonstrated in the last few years to be a powerful and flexible concept useful to represent and analyze data emerging from social interactions and social activities.
 The study of these networks can thus provide a deeper understanding of many emergent social global phenomena.
 Moreover such analytic tools and concepts have been successfully adopted in a vast range of applications including communications, marketing and bioinformatics.

-According to the standard paradigm of social networks, to each agent/item is associated a node of the network and the edges between pairs of nodes represent the relationship between them.
-Social networks are naturally represented as graphs, consequently graph theory and efficient graph algorithms plays an important role in social network analysis.
+According to the standard paradigm of social networks, each agent/item is associated to a node of the network and the edges between pairs of nodes represent the relationship between them.
+Social networks are naturally represented as graphs, consequently graph theory and efficient graph algorithms play an important role in social network analysis.
 Among the analytic tools, centrality indices are often used to score (and rank) the nodes (or the edges) of the network to reflect their centrality position.
 The intuitive idea behind this class of indices is that a more central node is likely to be involved in many processes of the network, thus its importance increases.

-Depending on what we mean with the word "important", different definitions of centrality are possible [1].
-For example degree centrality highlights nodes with a higher number of connections, closeness centrality highlights nodes easily reachable from other nodes, and eigenvector centrality highlights nodes connected with authoritative nodes.
-A complete compendium of many centrality definitions, problems and measures can be found in [2].
-Vertex betweenness [3], [4] is one of the most broadly used centrality indices.
-The (vertex) betweenness of a vertex v is defined as the sum, for each pair of nodes (s,t) in the network, of the ratio between the number of shortest (aka geodesic) paths from s to tpassing through v and the total number of shortest paths from s to t.
+Depending on what we mean with the word "important", different definitions of centrality are possible [19].
+For example: degree centrality highlights nodes with a higher number of connections, closeness centrality highlights nodes easily reachable from other nodes, eigenvector centrality highlights nodes connected with authoritative nodes and betweenness centrality (BC) highlights nodes which are more likely to be information hubs.
+A complete compendium of many centrality definitions, problems and measures can be found in [5].
+Vertex betweenness [1,13] is one of the most broadly used centrality indices.
+The (vertex) betweenness of a vertex v is defined as the sum, for each pair of nodes (s,t) in the network, of the ratio between the number of shortest (aka geodesic) paths from s to t passing through v and the total number of shortest paths from sto t.
 The main assumption of this index is that the information flows in the network following shortest paths.
-Despite the fact that this assumption could be considered restrictive, betweenness finds a vast range of applications (e.g. in computing lethality for biological networks [5] and in bibliometry [6]).
+Despite the fact that this assumption could be considered restrictive, betweenness finds a vast range of applications (e.g. in computing lethality for biological networks [11] and in bibliometry [21]).

-A very similar concept of edge betweenness is defined in [3] where for an edge e, the sum is computed for each pair of nodes (s, t) of the ratio among the number of shortest paths from s to t through the edge e over the number of all the shortest paths from s to t.
-Edge betweenness has a prominent application as a subroutine in the algorithm of Newman and Girvan [7] for community detection of complex networks.
-In this paper, for sake of clarity, we discuss only the problem of computing efficiently vertex betweenness, however with minor modifications our approach applies to edge betweenness as well (see [8]).
+A very similar concept, the edge betweenness, is defined in [1] where for an edge e, the sum is computed for each pair of nodes (s, t) of the ratio among the number of shortest paths from s to t through the edge e over the number of all the shortest paths from s to t.
+Edge betweenness has a prominent application as a subroutine in the algorithm of Newman and Girvan [15] for community detection of complex networks.
+In this paper, for sake of clarity, we discuss only the problem of computing efficiently vertex betweenness as well (see [7]).
 The computation of the betweenness centrality index is demanding because, for a given node v, all the shortest paths between each couple of nodes passing through v have to be counted (even if it is not necessary to explicitly enumerate them).
-This means that, in general, for fairly large networks the computation of this index based on a direct application of its definition becomes impractical, having complexity $O(n^3)$, for a graph with n nodes.
+This means that, in general, for fairly large networks the computation of this index based on a direct application of its definition becomes impractical, having complexity $O(n^3)$ , for a graph with n nodes.
 Since the last decade the number and size of social networks have been consistently increasing over time, efficient algorithms have emerged to cope with this trend.